Nonprofit-Open-Data-Collective/irs-990-data-issue-tracker/index.md

 This site was created to **centalize discussions around data documentation, meta-data, and quality control issue** in order to avoid duplication of efforts and make the open data more useful.

-*The forum is not intended for questions about analyzing data, unless they are related to systematic errors discovered in public datasets.*
+*The forum is not intended for questions about analyzing data, unless they are related to things like documentation, meta-data, or systematic errors discovered in public datasets.*

 <br>